DariuszMeissner/BestShop-web-app/README.md

 I will be building web application based on HTML5, CSS3, SASS, RWD and BEM metodology.

 ## What next?
-After builded static page, I will upgrade the page based on JS ES6 and React.js.
+After builded static page, I will upgrade the page based on JS ES6.

 ## Features